-• The general education teacher begins and/or provides Tier 1 level supports on a class/roster-wide basis.
+The general education teacher begins and/or provides Tier 1 level supports on a class/roster-wide basis.
 Additionally, the teacher ensures that the students are working in an evidence-based curriculum.
-To complement the evidence-based curriculum, parents and students have access to high quality, school created direct instruction video libraries.
-The video libraries meet the needs of academic intervention and success.
-Video libraries are also offered for speech production, stuttering (fluency) and spoken language.
-These video libraries educate the parents/learning coach on developmental milestones.
-They also guide the parent/learning coach or HST specifically on how to support the student within the general education program with strategies they can start using immediately.
+To complement the evidence-based curriculum.

 Tier 2 Intervention: Provided for students who have not yet reached proficiency through Tier 1 interventions